How to take a Water Sample for Microbial Analysis

 Aseptic collection of a water sample

-- The sample technician should have clean hand or wear sterile gloves.
+- The technician's hands should be cleaned properly or wear sterile gloves.

 - The sterile bottle should be held by the base in one hand while the other hand is used to remove the stopper and cover together.